What is Oblique Imagery?

 When Was the Johnson County Oblique Imagery Flown?

-for Johnson County, it was flown in late February and early March 2012 in an attempt to capture "leaf off" conditions.
+The 2016 oblique imagery was flown in late February and early March 2016 in an attempt to capture "leaf off" conditions.
 Oblique imagery was

 also collected, and is available, for even-numbered years* from 2006-2018 and odd-numbered years from 2019-current.

 *The 2008 oblique photography is unavailable via the public web application, however; myAIMS users can access the 2008 oblique photos by contacting us.

 Public Web Access:

 and search by address, tax id number or latitude and longitude.
 Multiple property views are available